Interoperability

 5. Add and save

-Now when you search in Google Scholar, you should see View Now @ UK links (if your affiliation is University of Kentucky) next to search results that your affiliation has in its collections.
+Now when you search in Google Scholar, you should see View Now @ UK links if your affiliation is University of Kentucky.
+The link should be next to search results in your affiliation's collections.

 https://saalck-uky.primo.exlibrisgroup.com/openurl/01SAA_UKY/01SAA_UKY:UKY?sid=google&auinit=PS&aulast=Dadzie&atitle=Electronic+resources:+access+and+usage+at+Ashesi+University+College&id=doi:10.1108/10650740510632208